alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 When a program fails, OPS usually tries to identify the underlying error analyzing log files.
 It could be either reading the application log files or using a log aggregator such as Elastic Kibana or Splunk.

-In my opinion, most of the time developers don't really take care about this matter.
+In my opinion, most of the time developers don't really care about this matter.
 It is mainly due to they did not experience such a trouble.

-For two years I had to administrate a proprietary customer relationship management solution.
+For two years, I had to administrate a proprietary customer relationship management solution.
-The only way to analyze errors was navigating through the logs, using the most appropriate error levels to get the root cause.
+The only way to analyse errors was navigating through the logs, using the most appropriate error levels to get the root cause.
 We didn't have access to the source code (Long live to open source programs).
 Hopefully the log management system was really efficient.
 It helped us get into this product and administrate it efficiently.